Eagle‘s Nest Historical Tours

 What’s so special about this tour?

-Created by David and Christine Harper in 1990, this original and comprehensive tour covers the Eagle’s Nest, as well as Hitler’s former HQs compound, and only in 2022 (because the Documentation Center and Bunkers will be closed for renovation), includes a visit to the site of Hitler’s former home the Berghof (now a ruin).
+Created by David and Christine Harper in 1990, this original and comprehensive tour, offered in English only, covers the Eagle’s Nest, as well as Hitler’s former HQs compound, and only in 2022 and 2023 (because the Documentation Center and Bunkers will be closed for renovation), includes a visit to the site of Hitler’s former home the Berghof (now a ruin).
 This history-intensive tour is conducted by professional guides who are accredited in Third Reich / WWII history and whose mother tongue is English.
 They conduct the tour in an objective and comprehensive manner, making the history of the area easily understandable to all.

 What is the “Eagle’s Nest Historical Tour”?